Chart Color Schemes

 Girrawheen features high concentrations of group households, with a lower-than-average median household size

 Family households account for 65.2% of all households, including 26.5% couples with children, 19.9% couples without children, and 17.2% single parent families.
 Non-family households constitute the remaining 34.8%, with lone person households at 29.7% and group households comprising 5.0%.
-The median household size is 2.6 people, smaller than the Greater Perth average of 2.8.
+The median household size is 2.6 people, which is smaller than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households